 Salsa borracha, literally ‘drunk salsa‘, is a classic in Mexican cuisine and gets its name from the addition of alcohol.
 A veritable fiesta for the palate.

-Salsa Borracha portrayed
+Salsa Borracha Portrayed

 Salsa borracha is a thick sauce with the texture of a puree (salsa = sauce in Spanish) made with pan roasted dried chiles (typically pasilla), tomatoes, onion, garlic, fresh chiles (ex, jalapenos) and a choice of alcohol.
 Hence the drunken salsa name.

-In Northern Mexico the alcohol of choice is dark lager while in the central parts of the country, especially in the Mexico City area, preference is given to tequila.
+Today in Northern Mexico the alcohol of choice is dark lager while in the central parts of the country, especially in the Mexico City area, preference is given to tequila.

 NOTE: In either version most of the alcohol is cooked off.
 What is left is pure flavor without which Salsa Borracha will not taste quite the same.